weaveworks-guides/weave-net-legacy/BUILDING.md

 # Building guides

+You must be running Docker before you can build a guide.
+On a Mac, use [Docker for Mac](https://docs.docker.com/docker-for-mac/).

 If a guide folder has a `build.sh` script and a `_README` directory, then it means that the `README.md` can be constructed out of other files by building it.
 We call these guides _componentized guides_.